Bio724/Bio724-Lecture-Notes/lecture-awk-bash/pipeline-example-motifs.md

 Explanation:

-* `parallel --colsep='\t' '...' ::: promoter_table.tsv` = use parallel to execute the commands represented by the ellipsis where each execution of the commands will be populated by inputs found in the lines of the input file (`promoter_table.tsv`). `--colsep='\t'` species how fields within each line are parsed.
+* `parallel --colsep='\t' '...' ::: promoter_table.tsv` = use parallel to execute the commands represented by the ellipsis where each execution of the commands will be populated by inputs found in the lines of the input file (`promoter_table.tsv`). `--colsep='\t'` specifies how fields within each line are parsed.

 * `grep -i -o "[TA][GA]AAAC[AGT]" <<< {3}` = take the third field (the sequence itself) of each input line and send it to the `stdin` stream to be processed by `grep`.
 The `<<<` operator is called a ["here string"](https://www.gnu.org/software/bash/manual/html_node/Redirections.html#Here-Strings) (see also the related concept of ["here docs"](https://www.gnu.org/software/bash/manual/html_node/Redirections.html#Here-Documents)) and is a convenient way to inject strings into the `stdin` stream.